deltamodders/GM3P/GameMakerxDeltaCombiner/bin/Debug/net8.0/README.txt

 		VS2022 to make and build this program
 		This program was poorly written in C#/.NET
 		SHA1 Hashing was used for comparing files
+		DRA used in installation script
+	Part 2.5 Life Cycle Policy:
+		When it comes to Alpha and Beta versions (v0.x.y), the support cycle is this:
+		Stable versions will be supported until 48 hours after the next one comes out Pre-Release versions will be supported until 2 hours after the next one comes out, or 2 hours after the Stable version comes out.
+		Dev versions are not supported
+		There are 2 exceptions to this policy: v0.1.0 and the DeltaMOD Mod Manager For v0.1.0, support is limited to only those who needs a non-copyleft license.
+In addition bug fixes and other changes will never come to v0.1.0.
+		For DeltaMOD, support is for whatever the latest version of GM3P that's compatible with whatever is the latest version of DeltaMOD.

 Section 3: Installation and run Instructions
 	Part 3.1: Common for both UIs (Windows)